mainkoon81/Alteryx-project-00-BA/README.md

  - aggregation: to summarise or pull out new info from manipulating rows, columns
  - cross tabulation: same as aggregation, but taking a two categorical fields from the original than create their own matrix (groupby, groupby, count)

-#### D. Blending data through joins and unions (fuzzy matching, spatial blending to help with spatial analysis)
+#### D. Blending data
+ - union:
+ - join:
+ - fuzzy matching:
+ - spatial blending: